- How do I acknowledge Connect messages?

 - Ignore Person - ignores current message and all future messages for the unmapped person.

-See Resolving a Connect Message for more information.
+See Resolving Connect Messages for more information.

 You can confirm if the profile was archived by opening the People Listing screen, and using the Status filter to display all archived profiles.
 For specific instructions, see Locating Archived Persons.